Sandy Guerrero

-Epifanio Obdulio "Sandy" Guerrero Jiménez (born April 6, 1966) is a former minor league baseball infielder, who currently serves as the Milwaukee Brewers minor league hitting coordinator for the 2013 season.
+Epifanio Obdulio "Sandy" Guerrero Jiménez (born April 6, 1966) is a Dominican former minor league baseball infielder, who currently serves as the Milwaukee Brewers minor league hitting coordinator for the 2013 season.
 Guerrero played for 19 seasons, mostly at second base.
 He is the son of Epy Guerrero and brother of Mike Guerrero.

 Playing career

 Guerrero began his professional career in 1984 with the Toronto Blue Jays' Rookie League Gulf Coast Blue Jays.
 After playing there again in 1985, he was promoted to the Class A Ventura County Gulls in 1986.
 That same year, he moved to the Milwaukee Brewers organization.
 He played three seasons at Class A Stockton before advancing to the Double-A El Paso Diablos in 1989.
 He spent the entire 1990 season at El Paso, and was promoted to the Triple-A Denver Zephyrs in 1991.
 The majority of his 1992 season was played at Denver, but he also played nine games back in Double-A El Paso.

 Guerrero played in Taiwan from 1993 to 1998, where he hit .300 or better on five of the six years there, winning five gold gloves at shortstop, four silver bats, one batting title (.361 avg), was MVP in 1994, and was a five time all-star.
 Guerrero is fluent in Mandarin.

 The final four years of his playing career were spent in the Mexican League.
 He played for the Mexican League's Piratas de Campeche in 1999 (.326 avg) and 2000 (.301 avg) and Langosteros de Cancún in 2001 (.288 avg).
 Guerreo played parts of 2001 and 2002 with the Adirondack Lumberjacks of the independent Northern League.
 In 2002, his final professional season, he played for the Mexican League's Olmecas de Tabasco.